 The approach taken here is to apply the concepts of unit-testing and refactoring to the design of control systems.
-For electronics, to unit test, one way would be to write software, then replace a function with a piece of hardware that does the same thing (for example, filtering a signal).
-Refactoring would involve recreating a completed project on a breadboard with a duplicate set of parts (to test) and then modifying (to refactor).
-A good example of this is a changing output of a filter, voltage regulator or amplifier.
-It could also mean reusing an input or output device with a new MCU.
+For electronics, to unit test, one way would be to start with code, then replace it with a piece of hardware that does the same thing, for example, a filter.
+Refactoring might be recreating a completed project on a breadboard with a duplicate set of parts (to test) and then modifying (to refactor).
+Good examples are changing the output of a filter, voltage regulator or amplifier, or switching MCU.

 Tools of production

 Start with a small project and a budget.
 Buy the best set of equipment it affords for that project.
 Build your set over time.

 These are the tools I have to date:

 - XC8 for compiling

 - a PicStart+ clone for programming pic16 MCUs (ZIF socket and ISCP) and a PicKit2 clone for programming pic16 and pic18 MCUs (ISCP only)

 - a USBasp clone for programming